Palaeoproteomics

 Funding

-In 2016, I was awarded a €2M-worth ERC Starting Grant for the implementation of FINDER (2017-2024).
-This has allowed me to establish a research team of PhD students, 2 postdoctoral researchers, and several volunteers who work closely with a large number of international collaborators.
+This funding has allowed me to establish a research team of PhD students, postdoctoral researchers, and several volunteers who work closely with the large number of international collaborators.

 Implementation